laswick/kinetis/getting_started/getting_started.md

 We'll be using the GNU tools, newlib, and openocd.

-You can download a free pre-built toolchain from Mentor Graphics [here](http://www.mentor.com/embedded-software/sourcery-tools/sourcery-codebench), or build your own toolchain from scratch, _which is much more fun :)_  In fact, I highly recommend building your own toolchain if you're up to it.
-To help you get started checkout my [ARM Toolchain Project](http://www.laswick.net/arm-toolchain.html) for a complete set of scripts that will actually download, configure, patch, build, and install the entire toolchain for you _(binutils, gcc, newlib, gdb, and openocd)_!
+You can download a free pre-built toolchain from Mentor Graphics [here](http://www.mentor.com/embedded-software/sourcery-tools/sourcery-codebench), **or** build your own toolchain from scratch, _which is much more fun :)_  In fact, I highly recommend building your own toolchain if you're up to it.
+To help you get started checkout my [ARM Toolchain Project](http://www.laswick.net/arm-toolchain.html) for a complete set of scripts that will actually download, configure, patch, build, and install the entire toolchain for you _(including `binutils`, `gcc`, `newlib`, `gdb`, and `openocd`)_!
 These scripts are relatively simple and easy to modify should you feel the need to customize them.

 #### WARNING